 Why Purchase Mineral Rights and Royalties?

-For a lot of parent owners, mineral rights and royalties may be a foreign concept, as they are not typically included in apartment deeds.
-Rather, like on many other kinds of property mineral rights are available to purchase in order to claim the subsurface resources of a particular plot of land.
+For a lot of parent owners, mineral rights and royalties may be a foreign concept.
+They are not typically included in apartment deeds.
+Rather, like on many other kinds of property mineral rights are available to purchase.
+It is in order to claim the subsurface resources of a particular plot of land.

 With active mineral rights, oil and gas companies lease this land to survey, extract and sell resources like oil, gas, coal, and more.
 By owning the mineral rights, you are then entitled to a fixed share percentage of each month’s sales, known as a mineral royalty payment.